Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

-From lender to infrastructure: building Muawin's embedded credit platform
+From lender to infrastructure: Muawin's embedded credit platform.

 PM & Product Designer